On the Issues

-Governor Lamont is focused on lowering everyday costs and making Connecticut a place where working families can build their future:
+Governor Lamont has focused on lowering everyday costs and making Connecticut a place where working families can build their future:

-• Implemented a statewide cap on the car tax, providing a $100 million in relief across 75 municipalities
+• Implemented a statewide cap on the car tax, providing $100 million in relief across more than 70 municipalities

 • Signed Connecticut’s Paid Family and Medical Leave program into law, ensuring workers have up to 12 weeks of paid leave to care for a new child or an ailing loved one